 Applicants who meet the following criteria will be considered for admission:

-- A completed master's degree in nursing from a program accredited by the National League for Nursing Accrediting Commission (NLNAC), the Commission on Collegiate Nursing Education (CCNE), or the Council on Accreditation for Nurse Anesthesia Educational Programs.
+- A completed master's degree in nursing from a program accredited by the Accreditation Commission for Education in Nursing (ACEN), the Commission on Collegiate Nursing Education (CCNE), or the Council on Accreditation for Nurse Anesthesia Educational Programs.

 - Graduate cumulative grade point average of 3.0 or higher, and a grade of not less than 'B-' in every nursing course.

-- A post-secondary statistics course completed within the past five years with a grade of ‘C’ or better, inclusive of inferential and descriptive statistics.
+- A post-secondary statistics course (completed within five years of doctoral enrollment) with a grade of ‘C’ or better, inclusive of inferential and descriptive statistics.
 View a list of local colleges and universities that offer equivalent statistics courses.
 This course does not need to be completed at the time of application, but must be completed prior to the first day of graduate classes.